2\pi-grafting and complex projective structures with generic holonomy: Introduction

 such that the last projective structure $C_n$ is a graft of $\Cc$ along a multiloop $M$,

 \end{theorem} Here a ``graft along a multiloop $M$'' means simultaneous grafts along all loops of $M$.

-In the case that $\rho$ is a quasifuchsian representation, \cite[Theorem 3]{Ito07} implies Theorem \ref{main} even in a stronger form: Namely the sequence (\ref{030713n2}) can be replace by a single graft along a multiloop.
-(See also \cite{Calsamiglia4DeroinFrancaviglia14, Baba_10-1}.)
+In the case where $\rho$ is a quasifuchsian representation, \cite[Theorem 3]{Ito07} implies Theorem \ref{main} even in a stronger form: Namely the sequence (\ref{030713n2}) can be replace by a single graft along a multiloop.
+(See also \cite{Calsamiglia4DeroinFrancaviglia14, Baba-15gt}.)

+Although Theorem \ref{main} answers Question \ref{GKM} in a generic setting, the question in full generality remains open.
+Nonetheless many techniques in this paper, including Theorem \ref{ThmB} and Theorem \ref{thmC} below, applies to arbitrary representations in $\Im \Hol$.

-In order to prove this theorem, we utilize Thurston coordinates on $\PP$, which is given by (not necessarily $2\pi$-)grafting of hyperbolic surfaces.
+In our proof of Theorem \ref{main}, we utilize Thurston coordinates on $\PP$, which are given by (not necessarily $2\pi$-)grafting of hyperbolic surfaces.
 Namely there is a natural homeomorphism

 where $\TT$ is the space of marked hyperbolic structures on $S$ and $\ML$ the space of measured laminations on $S$ (see \S \ref{thurston}).
 Note that $\TT$ is diffeomorphic to $\R^{6g-6}$ and $\ML$ is PL diffeomorphic to $\R^{6g-6}$.
 We denote Thurston coordinates of a projective structure $C$ using $``\cong"$ as $C \cong (\tau, L) \in \mathscr{T} \times \ML$.